Gordonians Hockey Club

+Gordonians Hockey Club is a field hockey club based in west Aberdeen, Scotland.
+They play their matches at Countesswells, which is also the home to Gordonians RFC.
+The men's section has five teams and the women's section has five teams.
+Additionally, there are various junior teams.

 History

 Gordonians Hockey Club was formed in 1911 to provide former pupils of Robert Gordon's College with the opportunity to continue playing hockey after their school years and to maintain contact with each other.
 Although it was initially an exclusive club for former pupils, Gordonians now have an open membership policy as well as ladies and youth teams.
-Gordonians continue to enjoy a strong relationship with the school and benefit from the use of the fantastic hockey facilities at Countesswells where two pitches were laid in 2004 - one water-based and one sand-based.
+Gordonians continue to enjoy a strong relationship with the school and benefit from the use of the excellent hockey facilities at Countesswells where two pitches were laid in 2004 – one water-based and one sand-based.

 Gordonians played in friendly matches until the North District Leagues were formed in the 1960s.
 The 1st XI was invited to join the newly formed National Leagues in 1976, and was placed in Division 3.
-They won Division 3 in their third season, won Division 2 the following season, and held their place in Division 1 of the National Leagues from 1980/81 to 2008/09 - a record 29 seasons.
+In 1979, they won the division in their third season and then won Division 2 the following season, and held their place in Division 1 of the National Leagues from 1980/81 to 2008/09 - a record 29 seasons.

-Although Gordonians have not yet won the NL1 title, the 1st XI came within one point of the Scottish Championship in 1996 and were runners-up again in 1998.
+Although Gordonians have not yet become Scottish champions, the 1st XI came within one point of the Scottish Championship in 1996 and were runners-up again in 1998.
 They have, however, had considerable success in cup competitions having won the Scottish Cup 4 times and as a result represented Scotland in the European Cup Winners Cup in Poznan (1994), The Hague (1996), Rome (1998), and Eindhoven (2002).
 Gordonians also took part in the inaugural European Cup Winners Cup in Barcelona in 1990, having finished as runners up in the 1989 Scottish Cup to the league champions that year.

-The 2nd XI have won the National Scottish Districts Cup for 2nd XI teams 8 times, only bettered by one other club.
-The 2nd XI joined the Scottish Regional League North in 2000 when the regional leagues were formed and have won it 8 times.
-Prior to this they had won the North District League Division One a total of 12 times.